omni-digital/django-conditioner/README.md

  previous example)

 ### Adding new actions and/or conditions
-One of the main goals was to make conditioner as flexible as possible and make adding new actions/condtions as easy as possible.
-I'll try to quickly go over steps needed to add a new, model specific action.
+One of the main goals was to make conditioner as flexible as possible and make adding new actions/conditions as easy as possible.

 #### Creating the action
 All actions need to inherit from `BaseAction` and implement `run_action()`.
 Model generic actions should set